About Pocket Pitbull

 As the offspring of two purebred dogs, the Pocket Pitbull Stands to inherit breed-specific health problems from both parents.
 These include hip dysplasia, hypothyroidism, heart issues, allergies, and various problems with their eyes.

 The Pocket Pitbull is a fairly active breed and requires plenty of daily exercise in addition to some active play time.
 These dogs are surprisingly energetic for being such a short, stocky breed and they are also highly intelligent.
 This being the case, they need plenty of mental stimulation in addition to physical stimulation to prevent the development of problem behaviors due to boredom.
+Robust, stocky, and muscular, the Pocket Pitbull is quite a strong and powerful breed.
+You can be surprised at the amount of energy and power that they have, so be prepared for some tough and rough playtime!
+Still, once all the energy is spent, this muscular dog will love to snooze and rest.
+That’s the best way to recharge the batteries!

 The Pocket Pitbull is a friendly breed that can be very loyal and affectionate with family.

 The Pocket Pitbull has a very short, smooth coat that is fairly easy to care for.
 You should expect some level of shedding, as is true with nearly all breeds, but it is easy to control with regular brushing.
 These dogs typically don’t require frequent grooming or bathing.
+This comes as great news for owners who do not want an overly shedding dog, or hairs all over the furniture.
+Pocket Pitbulls really shed as minimally as possible.
+Just an occasional brush to keep everything smooth and nice, and you’re set.
+Of course, proper hygiene is still a must, as it does a lot to benefit your pet’s health.
+If you don’t want a smelly doggo roaming around the home, an occasional bath is a must.

 Early socialization and training is a must for the Pocket Pitbull breed because they are very smart and energetic.
 Socialization will help to ensure that the puppy does not become aloof around strangers and it will also help to ensure that they get along with other dogs.
 Proper training will help to prevent the development of Small Dog Syndrome and regular exercise will help to prevent boredom which could lead to destructive behaviors.